MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/instruction-guides-in-production-overview.md

 ## Introduction

 You can provide instructions in different ways.
-One very efficient system that ships out of the box uses [Dynamics 365 Guides](https://dynamics.microsoft.com/mixed-reality/guides/).
+One efficient system that ships out of the box uses [Dynamics 365 Guides](https://dynamics.microsoft.com/mixed-reality/guides/).

-[Dynamics 365 Guides](https://dynamics.microsoft.com/mixed-reality/guides/) can help empower your employees with hands-on learning.
+Dynamics 365 Guides can help empower your employees with hands-on learning.
 You can define standardized processes with step-by-step instructions that guide your employees to the tools and parts they need and show employees how to use these tools in real work situations.

 You can attach guides to various aspects of production control including: